Assistance to UCC Transition

 National Authorities of the EU plan to undertake a major transformation of their Customs IT system over the next five years.
 This is how we can help.

-The achievement of the full UCC implementation is a long and complex process with a lot of dependencies that highlights the usual challenges most of organisations are facing when addressing IT transformations according to dynamic business needs.
+The achievement of the full UCC implementation is a long and complex process with a lot of dependencies that highlights the usual challenges most of organisations are facing when it comes to align IT transformations to fluctuant business needs.
 As the IT environment becomes more and more sophisticated, these challenges are shifting towards questions of collaboration, complexity management and business continuity.
-They requires the coherent and integrated adoption of best practices that are new or have been until now considered in isolation.
-This includes Enterprise Architecture (EA), Service-Orientation & SOA, Master Data Management (MDM), Business Process Management (BPM), etc. Vivansa is involved for years in such challenging and complex projects, especially in the customs business and its ecosystem, and applies those practices thank to complementary skills of its collaborators, crossing the business and IT communities’ boundaries.
-We can support you delivering valuable assets relating to the UCC roadmap with the constant focus on avoiding usual pitfalls experienced in the past as well as developing and preserving your knowledge base.
+They require the consistent adoption of best practices that are new (or that have been considered until now in an isolated manner), such as Enterprise Architecture (EA), Service-Orientation (SO), Master Data Management (MDM), and Business Process Management (BPM).
+Vivansa is involved for years in such challenging and complex projects, especially in the filed of Customs and its ecosystem, and applies those practices using the complementary skills of its collaborators, crossing the business and IT communities’ boundaries.
+All this makes Vivansa fully equipped when it comes to supporting UCC roadmap definition with the constant focus on avoiding usual pitfalls encountered by organisations facing similar challenges.

 The adoption of SOA and service-orientation is part of the IT strategy of most eCustoms stakeholders (and singularly DG TAXUD as stated in the MASP) in the support to a better alignment to business requirements, to a better effort-sharing and collaboration, to increased flexibility and consistency, as well as to reduced time-to-market and total cost-of-ownership.
 However, adopting SOA is not a one-day journey.
 Such an initiative often implies cultural changes and governance adjustments in respect with the social and power structure of the organisation.
 Vivansa has been involved early in the application of SOA principles and methodologies, especially in the customs business domain, and can help you in the consistent and progressive adoption of SOA.
 Defining service inventories and service contracts is a key strategic activity that requires more than IT skills.
 It should be part of an Enterprise Architecture that federates all actors around common objectives targeting added business values.